 To use the templates, you need to have Octoparse installed on your computer.
 Select the “Task Template” mode.
 Navigate to Google Search web scraping template under the “search engine” category.

-Step 2: Read the template instruction
+Step 2: Read the template instructions

 Open the template.
 Check the instructions and the sample output to make sure that this template will get you the data you need.
-You can hover the cursor on the data fields to see which elements on the websites will be extracted.
+You can hover the cursor over the data fields to see which elements on the websites will be extracted.

 Check out the parameters to get a better idea of what you need to input.
-The parameters would vary in different templates as they may require a different search term to proceed.
+The parameters will vary in different templates as they may require a different search term to proceed.
 It could be a URL, a keyword, a list of URLs/keywords, the number of pages that you want to scrape, and so on.
 In this case, we need to input the search term “smoothie”.

 Step 3: Use the template and start extraction

 Proceed by clicking “use template”, then enter “smoothie” and hit “save and run”.
 If it’s a one-time project, you can simply run the crawler on your local computer.
 Whereas, if you are handling an on-going project, you can schedule the extraction on the Octoparse cloud platform.
 When the extraction is done, you can export it into many formats, like Excel, CSV and txt.

 We just introduced how to use a web scraping template to extract web data from Google Search.
 You can also build your own crawler within clicks using the “Advanced Mode”.
 It may need a few configurations but it is highly flexible in terms of data extraction.